cafe-labs/mocha/README.md

 - [ ] Favorites
 - [ ] Games

+Mocha is intended to be **self-hosted**.
+We don't provide more than a few links.

 ## Run locally

 You need [NodeJS](https://nodejs.org) and [Git](https://git-scm.com/download) installed on your system.